stanpython/fullstack-take-home/README.md

 - A list of users signed up for each course section should be visible.

-- A user should be able to sign up and remove themselves from a course.
+- A user should be able to register for a course and remove themselves from the course.